 “Maybe he doesn’t have money for the bus.”
 I said.

 “What about the free bus?” said Peung.
+The People’s Bus, I called them, specially marked city buses funded by the municipality of Bangkok.
 Many of them passed there every 10 or 15 minutes at the most at this hour.

 “No. He wouldn’t take the bus.”
 I shook my head with certainty.
 “Too many people.
 All the light and all those people pushed up against him.”
 He couldn’t melt into the background there.
 People would have to look him in the face.

 But then no one had yet, I thought.
-Just as it occurred to me, someone walking toward us took a look back over his shoulder at the boy.
-The boy turned heads when he wasn’t looking at least.
-Maybe a bit of kreng jai, the Thai cultural phenomenon of not wanting to be the one to cause embarrassment or to bring a bad feeling to someone.
-We crossed another side street — a soi, part of the tangled maze of Bangkok’s poorly planned street grid — full of scrappy, stray soi dogs and a few widely spaced streetlights.
+Just as it occurred to me, another kid walking toward us took a look back over his shoulder at the boy.
+The kid turned his head only after he was sure the boy wasn’t looking.
+Maybe a bit of kreng jai, the Thai cultural inclination of not wanting to be the one to cause embarrassment or to bring a bad feeling to someone.
+We crossed another side street — a soi, part of the tangled maze of Bangkok’s poorly planned street grid — and saw a pack of scrappy, stray soi dogs and a few widely spaced streetlights.

 A couple of older girls coming toward us passed the boy.
 The usual pretty Thai girls, these with a bouncing step, giddy chatter, and a certain vain air about them.
-Both looked back at him and turned back toward us with a mild distaste in their faces.
+Both looked back at him and turned back toward us with an expression of mild distaste on their faces.
 One looked like the child who got the brown pony for her birthday when she wanted the white one.
 With not so much as a glance or a thought she threw her empty drink onto the pavement.

 Peung scowled.
 “Even though her face is nice, inside she’s ugly.”
 We were being extremely presumptuous tonight, piecing together character sketches with hints and allegations.